 Posted on: 31 January 2014

 As of January 2014, the law changed for the carriage of waste.
-If you should register for a waste carriers licence but don’t, you could be fined £5,000.
+If you should register for a waste carriers licence but don’t, you could be fined up to £5,000.

 It’s long been known that waste can damage the environment and impact human health if it’s not properly managed.
-Recent changes to the law relating to businesses carrying waste aim to further protect the environment and discourage fly-tipping.
+In 2014, changes to the law relating to businesses carrying waste aim to further protect the environment and discourage fly-tipping.

 And you don’t have to have produced the waste to need a licence.
 Being contracted by an individual to demolish an outbuilding and remove the waste still means that you have to register.

 There are two tiers of registration, based on your organisation type and the type of waste you deal with.
-The lower tier is free and covers businesses like charities and carriers who only transport animal by-products (amongst several others).
-All other carriers need to register in the upper tier, which costs £154 (VAT exempt) for three years, and then £105 (VAT exempt) for the next three years.
+The lower tier is free and typically covers businesses which transport waste that they have generated from a job that they have done.
+All other carriers need to register for the upper tier, which costs £154 (VAT exempt) for three years, and then £105 (VAT exempt) for the next three years.

 Register for a licence here.